 Associate in Science Degree

 Medical Laboratory Technicians (MLTs) play a critical role in the detection, diagnosis, and treatment of disease.
-Under the supervision of a medical technologist or physician, the MLT uses their skills to aid in the diagnosis, treatment and prevention of disease.
 MLTs perform highly complex laboratory procedures ranging from detailed manual techniques to sophisticated computerized technology.
 The continued growth of the laboratory science profession is producing an increased demand for educated and motivated laboratory professionals.
 Opportunities for employment for the MLT include: traditional hospital or private laboratories, commercial or pharmaceutical industries, research laboratories, infection control programs and agricultural and veterinarian practices, among others.

 Coursework for the Medical Laboratory Technician program integrates professional with general education courses, gaining skills for the job as well as general life skills.
 Students entering into this program should have strong interest and ability in science and math, as well as strong attention to detail, as these areas are the foundation for all program courses.
 In addition to classroom studies, students spend twenty weeks, full-time in an accredited hospital or private laboratory refining skills in specific clinical areas.
 Students need to make personal and financial plans to attend this practicum full time during their final spring semester.
 Clinical affiliations are arranged based on pre-determined criteria and are subject to availability of facilities located throughout New Hampshire and Vermont.
 Students are required to have liability and health insurance prior to being placed for their clinical rotations.
 CPR certification is recommended and may be required by some clinical sites.
 Students must also be able to provide their own personal transportation to all clinical assignments.
-A criminal record background check may be required for affliation experience at the request of an agency.
+A criminal record background check may be required for affiliation experience at the request of an agency.
 All students are required to provide proof of immunity to infectious disease (through vaccination or titer) prior to attending clinical practicum.
 The cost of all items listed is the responsibility of the student.